Dehydration is widely prevalent among older adults.

 - Decreased kidney function.
 The kidneys’ ability to filter toxins from the blood declines with age.
 This means the kidneys are less efficient in concentrating urine in less water, meaning older people lose more water (4).

 - Cognitive impairment.
-Healthcare professionals may not perceive cognitively impaired residents in nursing facilities as being at risk for dehydration and tend not to present them with fluids (5).
+Healthcare professionals may not perceive cognitively impaired residents in nursing facilities as being at risk for dehydration and tend not to reguarly offer them fluids (5).

 Dehydration may also be complicated by many diseased states such as diabetes and mental or physical impairments.

-There is no gold standard for the correct diagnosis of dehydration in older adults (7).
+There is no gold standard for diagnosing dehydration in older adults (7).

-Unreliable — but commonly cited — signs and symptoms of dehydration in older adults include:
+Other unreliable — but commonly cited — signs and symptoms of dehydration in older adults include dry mouth and thirst.

-A fluid intake of 30 milliliters per kilogram of body weight or a minimum of 1.6 liters per day is recommended for older adults, unless they are on a fluid restriction (9).
+A fluid intake of 14 mL per pound (30 mL per kg) of body weight or a minimum of 1.6 liters (about 7 cups) per day is recommended for older adults — unless they are on a fluid restriction (10).

 Finding out what temperature they enjoy — hot drinks to cold, or the other way around — can also help.